nnnsss999/llmattacks/README.md

 - `original/` – the original PDF and Markdown source for the catalog, including `Comprehensive Catalog of LLM Jailbreaking and Attack Techniques.md` and the matching `.pdf`.
 - `pdfs/` – a local cache of PDFs; see `pdfs/README.md` for details.
-  Cached filenames use a SHA‑256 hash of the source URL.
+Cached filenames use a SHA-256 hash of the source URL and `metadata.json` tracks PDFs that cannot be redistributed.
-- `@extractions1/` – outputs from `extract_urls.py` for future catalog entries.
-Hashed filenames use the first 10 characters of a SHA‑256 digest.
+- `@extractions1/` – outputs from `extract_urls.py` for future catalog entries (hashed filenames use the first 10 characters of a SHA‑256 digest).
+A legacy copy lives in `extractions1/`.
   - `.gitkeep` – placeholder to keep the folder under version control.
 - `scripts/` – utility Python scripts including:
   - `build_index.py` to generate `index.json`